rifatrakib/practical-pydantic/field-types/README.md

 #### Json Type

 You can use `Json` data type to make pydantic first load a raw JSON string.
 It can also optionally be used to parse the loaded object into another type base on the type `Json` is parameterised with.

+#### Payment Card Numbers

+The `PaymentCardNumber` type validates `payment cards` (such as a debit or credit card).

+`PaymentCardBrand` can be one of the following based on the BIN:

+* PaymentCardBrand.amex

+* PaymentCardBrand.mastercard

+* PaymentCardBrand.visa

+* PaymentCardBrand.other

+The actual validation verifies the card number is:

+* a `str` of only digits

+* `luhn` valid

+* the correct length based on the BIN, if Amex, Mastercard or Visa, and between 12 and 19 digits for all other brands